gisli61/Rendaur/PluginViewer/README.md

 14. Add Generic view for AU without a custom view.
 15. First buffer returned by render contains only 0.
 Contemplate to skip
 16. Currently the length in frames is a multiple of 512.
 Remove that constriction
+17. Figure out why fade in occurs at start of file for some AU and fix/find workaround.